 - Battery charge indicator lets you know how long you can still use your cart.

-- LED displays informs of you of the cart’s status without the need to check on them every now and then.
+- LED displays inform you of the cart’s status without the need to check on them every now and then.

 Other factors to consider as well when it comes to performance are the golf cart’s motor size in terms of battery power in Amp-Hours, watts and battery weight.
 175 watts of battery power is already adequate for most golf courses.
 Flat courses normally will need a battery power that ranges from ~20 Ah to ~ 40 Ah but for hilly courses, it’s best that you look for batteries that are rated somewhere between 30-40 Ah.